RenderKit/ospray/README.md

 where the API is compatible with C99 and C++.

-In order to use the API, OSPRay must initialized with a 'device'.
-A 'device' is the object which implements the API.
+In order to use the API, OSPRay must initialized with a "device".
+A device is the object which implements the API.
 Creating and initializing a device can be done in either of two ways.

-The first is to do so by giving OSPRay the command line from main() by calling
+The first is to do so by giving OSPRay the command line from `main()` by calling

 ``` {.cpp}